mra473590-del/Ksp-comprehensive-Ckan-mod./README.md

 This repository is simply a curated list of mods.
 All rights, credits, and ownership belong entirely to the original creators and authors who made the mods.
 I just made the list.

 # Ksp-comprehensive-Ckan-mod  warning
-After Install copy the IgnoreSterling.txt into siple repaint/ignore folder to stop errors, warnings.
+After Install copy the IgnoreSterling.txt into simple repaint/ignore folder to stop errors, warnings.
+Don't update mods you may do at your own risk if done I`m not responsible for any error or isues.